 My scholarly and creative work is concerned the design of faith.
-Here, faith is not synonymous with spirituality or religion, but rather the complete trust that humans place in someone or something.
+Here, faith is not synonymous with spirituality or religion, but rather it is the complete trust that humans place in someone or something.
 In this context, faith serves as a system of vision for how we all believe what we believe and how that influences our individual agency in complex situations.
 In environments with multiple perceptions of truth, design serves as a form of rhetoric (Grudin, 2010).
 This rhetoric permeates our lives and we are constantly bombarded with fragments of information that we assemble into our own personal ideologies.
 Vilem Flusser, noted media critic and philosopher, claims that design is always a lie and that designers are professional liars (1999).
-By adopting this assertion, I place myself in an ambiguous space that allows me to continually question the ethical concerns of using design as a rhetorical device to build faith and examine the ramifications of its use in the real world.
+By adopting this assertion, I place myself in an ambiguous space of reality that allows me to continually question the ethical concerns of using design as a rhetorical device to build faith and examine the ramifications of its use in the real world.

 This video performance, the Reverie Network Relationship Revival, explores the faith people put in designed personas.
 By appropriating text from propaganda from the Donald Trump campaign, Kris Jenner, and a myriad of network marketing personalities, a new persona is created to help better understand how technology mediated relationships engage an audience.
 The monologue created by the persona was juxtaposed with imagery of consumption, providing a narrative to question the status quo.